freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-data-structures/copy-an-array-with-the-spread-operator.md

 </section>

 ## Instructions

 <section id='instructions'>

-We have defined a function, <code>copyMachine</code> which takes <code>arr</code> (an array) and <code>num</code> (a number) as arguments.
-The function is supposed to return a new array made up of <code>num</code> copies of <code>arr</code>.
+We have defined a function, `copyMachine` which takes `arr` (an array) and `num` (a number) as arguments.
+The function is supposed to return a new array made up of `num` copies of `arr`.
 We have done most of the work for you, but it doesn't work quite right yet.
 Modify the function using spread syntax so that it works correctly (hint: another method we have already covered might come in handy here!).

 </section>

 ## Tests

 <section id='tests'>

 ```yml